Your Complete Guide to the Different Types of Homeowners Insurance Policies

 If the HO-2 is “simple plus” insurance, then the comprehensive HO-5 plan is “special plus.”
 This means you are getting all the benefits of HO-3 along with some extra bells and whistles.

 For example, you get better protection for your possessions, and you can get personal liability insurance as comprehensive as you need, though you will pay for this enhanced coverage.
+Keep in mind that “comprehensive” insurance still has limitations.
+You typically aren’t protected against floods, settling, mold and water damage, along with neglect or other self-caused problems.

 Renter’s Insurance: HO-4

 So far, we have focused only on homeowners insurance.
-However, those who rent shouldn’t feel left out, as they have their own special form of insurance.
+However, those who rent shouldn’t feel left out, as they have special insurance.
+HO-4 insurance is designed for those who rent.
+It only offers coverage for personal liability and personal belongings.

 If you rent, the actual owners are responsible for major repairs in the event of sudden damage, but they don’t cover liability or possessions, so this insurance gives renters more peace of mind.